This video has two sales performance management experts teaming up to look at the factors involved in missing sales quotas and goals.

 An example of this is the CFO who sets quotas at $100 million when the company only made $20 million the previous year.

 The second part of this issue is the over-allocation of quota.
 A company has ten sales reps, and the real goal for the company should be $10 million.
-Then the company gives the sale organization a target of $11 million.
+Then the company gives the sales organization a target of $11 million.
 Meanwhile, the sales VPs are looking at the same number, and they want to make that number, so they say that the sales reps must make $1.2 million apiece or $12 million in total.

 So what happens in that scenario is that when a rep is on target- the real target- they are at 83% of their assigned quota.
-There is a tremendous impact to the organization when you have a team of people who are underperformers at 83% of their goal versus having the whole team at 100% of what the real goal should be.
+There is a tremendous impact on the organization when you have a team of people who are underperformers at 83% of their goal versus having the whole team at 100% of what the real goal should be.
 The motivational cost to the sales team is huge when you over-allocate the quota.

 The third and final point is when you make it hard to measure quota.
 Companies can spend millions of dollars on sales comp plans but entirely miss the data connection, so they created these wonderful plans that have no way of accumulating the needed data.

 You’ve got to make sure that you can not only get the data but that you can identify what data is related to what sales rep. How do you define the territories?
 Is it by geography?
 Is it by customers?
-Is it by round robin?
+Is it by round-robin?
 What is your methodology?
 Then, make sure the actual sales data follows the logic of your quota setting.

 This often results in some companies thinking that you need to budget in some fat to make quota.